franklinharvey/Harvey-Data-Vis/submission/README.md

 #### Visualization 1: Technology skill level based on geographic location.
 This visualization displays a geographical breakdown of users based on how technologically savvy they are.
 The categories are split into Ultra Nerd, Technically Savvy, Average User, and Luddite.

 **Data**

+Our Tech Savvy Index is (per country):

+    ((# of Luddite * 1) + (# of Average User * 2) + (# of Technically Savvy * 3) + (# of Ultra Nerd * 4))/(Total # of Participants)

 **To Run**

+Run `./localServer` and navigate to `Vis1.html`

 **Design Process:**

+We wanted to see how countries compare against eachother based off of participants responses to questions about level of understanding of tech.

 #### Visualization 2: Safety and Privacy compared to devices users own.